The Benefits of Group-Based NDIS Supports vs. 1:1 Support

 Enjoy being part of a community

-Access support at a lower cost through shared ratios such as 1:2 or 1:3
+Accessing support at a lower cost per hour through shared ratios such as 1:2 or 1:3

-For many participants, groups create motivation, routine, and a sense of identity that cannot be replicated in isolation.
+For many participants, groups create motivation, routine, and a sense of identity that is hard to replicate in a purely individual setting.

-1:1 NDIS support is often the best starting point for participants who need personalised attention or feel overwhelmed in group environments.
+1:1 support is often the best starting point for participants who need personalised attention or feel overwhelmed in group settings.

 Need higher levels of supervision or support